 Through the hard work, determination and help of the community and overseas friends, Baphumelele has developed into a thriving community project over the years.
 In addition to the Children’s Home and Educare Centre & Grade R, today Baphumelele encompasses other community outreach initiatives such as the Respite Care Centre; Clemens Cares for Kids; Hospice in the Home, Child Headed Homes, Fountain of Hope, and Rosie’s Kitchen & Bakery.

+Mama Rosie & Baphumelele have won more than seventeen local and international awards for their work so far.
 In November 2017, Mama Rosie was recognised as a CNN Hero at a prestigious award ceremony in New York.
 You can view the CNN videos about Mama Rosie and her award below:

-To join this project you will need to be in good physical condition and aged 18 years or older by the time you arrive in Cape Town.
+To join this project, you will need to be in good physical condition and aged 18 years or older by the time you arrive in Cape Town.
 Emotional maturity is an important asset for volunteers at Baphumelele, and you must also have personal characteristics like commitment, flexibility, patience and the ability to use your initiative if you find yourself at a loose end.
 To ensure effective communication between all team members, a good understanding of the English language is also required.

 |Arrival Airport||Cape Town (CPT)|